 Take at least a week to explore everything this road trip has to offer, and check out as many of the following stops as you can:

 - Red Rock Canyon National Conservation Area, Las Vegas - This beautiful red rock-laden area near Las Vegas creates the city's iconic backdrop, where you can enjoy hiking and outdoor activities here.
+You might need to make a reservation for a timed-entry slot, so check the official website before traveling.

 - Death Valley National Park, California and Nevada - Death Valley might be America's lowest, hottest, and driest national park but it is also one of the most scenic.
 There are many recreational activities you can enjoy here, including touring and camping.